bdolmar/BRAVO.iOS.Challenge.01Animation/README.md

 The minimum requirements for the challenge are as follows:

 1. The app must have a textfield at the top of the view and one button at the bottom labeled "Run".
-2. When a users presses the start button, the app will start by displaying the number 20 and animate by counting whole numbers up to 40.
+2. When a users presses the start button, the app will start by displaying the number 900 and animate by counting whole numbers up to 1050.
 This animation should take 2 seconds to complete.
+There is a video file with a sample of the animation included in the git repo.

 Additionally, the best solutions will include these features: